francescortiz/image/README.markdown

 I develop as I need to.
 Open an issue if you need to fix something or demand any other feature.

 * help_text kwarg does not work for ImageCenterField
-* You cannot serve images outside of your website unless you have them already thumbnailed and you serve them with mod_rewrite or equivalent through an appropiate IMAGE_CACHE_ROOT.
-This is a security feature that you will be able to bypass once named profiles.

-### TODO

-* Add support for named profiles in order to be able to access images without having a session (allow 3rd party image linking)

 ## Examples